frc6506/docs/java/JavaCheetSheet.md

 ```

-> The modifiers discussed in teh next few paragraphs can also be used with variables.
+> The modifiers discussed in the next few paragraphs can also be used with variables.

 In this example, the method is `public`, which is the greatest available access scope in Java.
 Setting a method to `private` will cause it to only be accessible from within the same class (file).